 5. Groasis Waterboxx: Growing trees in the desert is now possible

 The Groasis Waterboxx was created by Dutch flower exporter Pieter Hoff.
 The Groasis is a planting device that makes growing crops in the desert possible and resource-efficient.
 It consists of an "intelligent bucket" made from recycled paper, which can germinate seeds, incubate saplings, and water plants.
 It requires 90% less water than traditional growing methods and can be used in some of the most extreme climates on Earth.

 6. Supermarket Herb Gardens: Less Waste, Better Taste

-Dutch supermarket chain Albert Heijn introduced in-store herb gardens in 2017, to combat waste and give customers the freshest possible produce.
-The initiative was developed in collaboration with design agency studiomfd.
-The herbs are grown to maturity off-site, before being transported to stores.
+Dutch supermarket chain Albert Heijn introduced in-store herb gardens in 2017 to combat waste and give customers the freshest possible produce.
+The initiative was developed in collaboration with a design agency studiomfd.
+The herbs are grown to maturity off-site before being transported to stores.

 7. AirCarbon: A sustainable plastic for the future

 AirCarbon was developed by Newlight Technologies and has already won many awards for its innovative sustainability.
 It's made from carbon emissions that would otherwise be released into the air and can have a multitude of uses.
 It's a verified carbon-negative material, meaning every step of its production and use is fully green and sustainable.
 Because it is not made from oil like other plastics, it is also a cost-effective alternative to other synthetic materials.

 8. Solar Glass could cover your home in the future